microsoft/pai/contrib/python-sdk/README.md

 from openpaisdk.engine import Engine # command dispatcher
 ```

 ## 3.1.
-Dectect your executation environment
+Dectect your execution environment

 In your code, you may use `openpaisdk.core.in_job_container` to indicate where you are.
 This let you to do different things according to your environment.